 joined the IBR faculty in 1992.
-Throughout her 20-year career, she has engaged in large-scale research projects designed to further the field's understanding of substance abuse treatment processes and ways to promote best practices.
-She has served as the Principal Investigator for a federallyfunded study of addicted women with dependent children, directed a multi-year/multi-site investigation of organizational costs and monitoring, and has been instrumental in adapting IBR assessment instruments and therapeutic tools for use with adolescent populations.
-Dr. Knight is currently the Principal Investigator for the Juvenile Justice-Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS) Project, an NIH/NIDA-funded multi-site Cooperative Agreement designed to improve service delivery by developing and testing measures and methods that support successful implementation of evidence-based substance abuse and HIV prevention and treatment practices for youth under juvenile justice supervision.
+Throughout her 20-year career, she has engaged in large-scale research projects designed to further the field's understanding of substance abuse treatment processes and promote best practices.
+She has served as the Principal Investigator for a federally-funded study of addicted women with dependent children, directed a multi-year/multi-site investigation of organizational costs and monitoring, and has been instrumental in adapting IBR assessment instruments and therapeutic tools for use with adolescent populations.
+Dr. Knight is currently the Principal Investigator for the Juvenile Justice-Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS) Project, an NIH/NIDA-funded multi-site Cooperative Agreement designed to test implementation strategies for improving the availability and quality of substance use services for justice-involved youth under community supervision.
 She also serves as Co-Principal Investigator on a NIDA grant to adapt therapeutic tools for use with adolescent populations and examine organizational barriers to widespread use.
-Her publications have focused on the importance of social factors for clients in treatment, organizational factors associated with service provision and turnover, and strategies for promoting judgment and decision making among adolescents.
+Her publications have focused on the importance of social factors for clients in treatment, factors affecting adolescent recovery from substance abuse, and organizational factors associated with service provision.